 Cultural Mentor, Instructor

-“In 2006 I attended a ceremony in South Dakota Called the Sun Dance at the wild horse sanctuary in The Sacred Paha Sapa Mountains.
+“In 2006 I attended a ceremony in South Dakota called the Sun Dance at the wild horse sanctuary in The Sacred Paha Sapa Mountains.
 This experience changed my life.
-I continued attending the ceremony run by the Afraid of Bear and American Horse tiospayes as a supporter, and I have dance the Sundance from 2011-2014.
-This spiritual practice is a very important but humble prayer and is one of many important rituals, some of which are similar to the prayers that the Maya / lenca / pipil communities practiced in Mesoamerica during pre-Columbian times.
+I continued attending the ceremony run by the Afraid of Bear and American Horse tiospayes as a supporter, and I have danced the Sundance from 2011-2018.
+This spiritual practice is a very important but humble prayer and is one of many important native rituals, some of which are similar to the prayers that the Maya / lenca / pipil communities practiced in Mesoamerica during pre-Columbian times.
 One of such ceremonies is the Inipi / Temazcal or purification ceremony, which takes place on a covered dome and is heated by pouring water on hot stones.
-These rituals are part of a spiritual life and practice, which is also accompanied by the continuous learning of traditional skills.”
+These rituals are part of my spiritual life and practice, which is also accompanied by the continuous learning of primitive skills.”